Monterey Bay DUI and Criminal Defense Firm

 Client driving in Watsonville; Case

-dismissed due to illegal stop
+dismissed due to an illegal stop

 1st .12 % None Won

-2 accidents on Highway 101 2nde .34 % EMP* Won
+2 accidents on Highway 101 2nd .34 % EMP* Won

-Accident; client drove off ramp near Boardwalk 1st .20% 4 dys C/S** Won
+Accident; client drove off-ramp near Boardwalk 1st .20% 4 dys C/S** Won

 Client stopped for "weaving"; DUI dismissed